tyelrr/my-fork/README.md

 The [corresponding UI schema](src/uischema.json) specifies controls for each property and puts them into a vertical layout that in turn contains two horizontal layouts.

- ## Overview

-JSON Forms is a powerful library for building dynamic forms in React applications.
-This seed project provides a starting point for integrating JSON Forms into your React projects.

 ## Rendering JSON Forms